-Myth 1: Solar Panels Can Be Directly Plugged into a Plug Socket
+Myth 1: You Can’t Plug Solar Panels into a Socket

 Myth 2: Solar Panels Don’t Produce Much Energy